 Data Analytics: Regarding strategy, data analytics falls under the "E-government Development Programme".
 As for interoperability and data management, during COVID-19, the Government built a platform for processing Big Data to collect and analyse vaccination data and obtain live reports.
-The Country Health Information Systems and Data Use (CHISU) project supports the Office of the Prime Minister, the Ministry of Health, the Institute of Public Health, and the Office of e-Government and IT in the development and operationalization of the e-Health Strategy for the healthcare sector.
+The Country Health Information Systems and Data Use (CHISU) project supports the Office of the Prime Minister, the Ministry of Health, the Institute of Public Health, and the Office of e-Government and IT in the development and operationalization of the e-Health Strategy for the healthcare sector.10 Regarding open data and Open Government partnership, several ongoing projects are related to the Open Data project, in line with the EU regulations.

-Virtual Reality: In the 2023, the Innovation Centre at the University of Belgrade's School of Electrical Engineering unveiled three cutting-edge VR laboratories.
+Virtual Reality: This summer, the Innovation Centre at the University of Belgrade's School of Electrical Engineering unveiled three cutting-edge VR laboratories.
 This project was supported by the European Investment Bank, the EU's Pre-accession Assistance, the Council of Europe Development Bank, and the Serbian government.